christine-george/csmap_take_home/README.md

 * I would orchestrate this pipeline using a tool like Airflow to automatically trigger the sequence of tasks.
 This could also be transformed into a batch pipeline that makes regular, incremental updates to an existing table rather than a full refresh load on each run.
-* If resource constraints weren't an issue, I'd store the MP3 files in a raw data layer since it's best practice to save data at each step in the pipeline.
+* If resource constraints weren't an issue, I'd store the MP3 files in a raw data layer in GCP since it's best practice to save data at each step in the pipeline.
 Then, there would be a source of truth to work off of if the end table is somehow corrupted.
 This would also open the door to more easily exploring Google's Speech-to-Text API for transcription.